forrestcoward/MTG-Card-Generator/README.md

 # Features

-* User's supply an open ended prompt describing the Magic card they'd like to see.
-User's may choose the AI model (GPT 3.5, GPT 4 etc.) and optionally choose to have the AI's reasoning included, too.
+* Users supply an open ended prompt describing the Magic card they would like to generate.
+Users may:
+    * Choose the language model (GPT 3.5, GPT 4 etc.)
+    * Choose the image model (dall-e 2, dall-e 3 etc.) or supply their own image prompt.
+    * Select a number of other fun options such as asking the AI explain itself or asking for extra creative cards.
+    * Resize, download, or share generated card links.

 * Generated cards are rendered beautifully using CSS and look like real Magic cards.
 Realistic card background and symbols are used, and card text is scaled appropriately to fill the content.

-* High quality images may optionally be generated using dall-e-3 iterative prompt approach.

-* User's may optionally login (via an SSO provider) to have their card generation history stored for viewing later.
+* Users may optionally login to have their card generation history stored for viewing later.

 * A rating page is available to score and view top cards.